 If you are anxious about going to the dentist, you know that the anxiety you feel can be terrible.
 It can get so bad that you would rather avoid the care you need so that you won’t have to deal with the uncomfortable situation.
+Dental Sedation is the best way to cope with it.
 At S&G Family Dentistry, we know how hard dental anxiety is to deal with, and with that in mind, we have sedation options available to help you feel at ease while you are getting the treatments you need.

 What is Sedation Dentistry?